 Does your to-do list look like a never-ending chore?
 Do you feel the constant need to keep refreshing your wardrobe and improving your home to be “within trends”?
 Are you always buying new things, only for the shine to eventually wear off?
 Then you need to learn from the ancient Japanese philosophy of Wabi-sabi.

-Wabi-sabi offers a refuge from the modern world’s obsession with perfection and accepts imperfections as all the more meaningful – and, in their own way, beautiful.
-Wabi-sabi lets you embrace imperfection and unpredictability of life.
+Wabi-sabi offers an escape from the modern world’s obsession with perfection and accepts imperfections as all the more meaningful – and, in their own way, beautiful.
 This Japanese concept can help you create a happier home and feel more content with life as it is, rather than always wishing for more.

 Authenticity is a big part of Wabi-sabi, so cracks and imperfections are cherished for symbolising the passage of time and loving use.
 Embracing Wabi-sabi in the home teaches us to be content with our current lot without constantly yearning for more.
 Learning to be selective over what we want and what we really need.
 It’s the perfect antidote to a throwaway society built on disposable goods and mass-produced, homogeneous items.